regan-sarwas/npmap.js/API.md

 _Arguments_:

-The first, and only, argument is required, and must be a config object with the following properties:
+The first, and only, argument is optional, and must be a config object with the following properties:

 * (Optional) `autoToggleDisplay` (Boolean): Should the overview hide automatically if the parent map bounds does not fit within the bounds of the overview map?
 Defaults to `false`.
 * (Optional) `height` (Number): The height of the overview map.
 Defaults to 150 pixels.